atharvaaalok/Airfoil-Shape-Optimization-RL/README.md

 <p align="center">
   <img src="Resources/SARS.png" width = "450">
   </br>
-  <b>One step of an airfoil agent.
-Actions are taken to change the shape.</b>
+  <b>One step of the RL agent.
+Actions are taken to change the airfoil shape.</b>
   </br>
   </br>
 </p>